 It is much easier for us to train our kids to behave like computers, teaching them to chug and plug.
 This way of teaching is highly teachable, ‘textbookable’ and testable ; but the results in terms developing conceptual understanding has proven to be a disaster.
 Active learning may help rectify this , particularity if it is structured to remove the layers of abstraction – that leave students disconnected with what they are learning.

-The kids we leave behind in the deep pits of abstraction may climb out of it – if they are able to – later in life,if they develop the ability to connect what they have learnt to life around them.
-However, because standardized exams rarely test for understanding but instead evaluate students for procedural l capacity (that low-level computers can now easily accomplish) current methods of teaching may continue for some time.
+The kids we leave behind in the deep pits of abstraction may climb out of it – if they are able to – later in life.
+If they develop the ability to connect what they have learnt to life around them.
+However, because standardised exams rarely test for understanding and instead evaluate students for procedural capacity (what low-level computers can now easily accomplish), current methods of teaching may continue for some time.

 Many students increasingly wonder about the relevance of that they are learning, despite teachers attempting to convince them otherwise.
 This is an attempt to reverse that; to teach entirely on physical reality so that they understand the relevance of what they are learning.

 this approach is great for learning physics, because you can see it happening on-screen – Aiden W Jacobs

 It is much more immersive than standard lessons – Jacob Martin

 shows how these concepts work, which provides insights – Josidh Than

 It is a much better method of learning, instead of constantly learning theory – Samir Bell